NOTE: This post was updated in September 2020 to reflect this year’s dates and information.

 Photo Courtesy of Paul Krummenacker via Liepold Farms

-Liepold Farms is celebrating 16 years of their annual fall festival, complete with a corn maze, pumpkin patch, hayrides, a pumpkin/apple slingshot, a children’s pavilion, and a dark maze!
+Liepold Farms is celebrating 22 years of their annual fall festival, complete with a corn maze, pumpkin patch, hayrides, a pumpkin/apple slingshot, a children’s pavilion, and a dark maze!
 Starting September 5, you can purchase a complete pass to enjoy all of the above-mentioned activities.

 Hood River, OR

 Nestled in the scenic Hood River Valley between Mt.
 Hood and Mt.
 Adams, Packer Orchards is a beloved destination in the fall for seasonal fruit, homemade baked goods, and of course — pumpkins.
 The farm shuts down in the first two weeks of September to prepare for fall festivities, including a corn maze, pumpkin picking, pumpkin bowling, fall treats, and much more!
 Packer Orchards offered season passes for the first time in 2018, so you can return again and again all season long.

 Opening September 4, 2020 | Daily 9 a.m.–5 p.m.